 Territory includes mandated territory administered by the Commonwealth of Australia.

-[Section 16 amended by No. 19 of 2010 s.
+[Section 16 amended: No. 19 of 2010 s.
 51.]

 17. If property has escheated to the Crown

 If it appears that any property vested in the Public Trustee has escheated to the Crown, the Public Trustee shall report the facts to the State Solicitor, who may then make all necessary applications provided for in the Escheat (Procedure) Act 1940.